Use your keyboard arrow keys to navigate

 Sentiment Analysis

-Respondents were asked to leave any additional feedback about their experience at North Rock Council events.
+Respondents were asked to leave any additional feedback about their experience at Shire of North Rock events.
 This feedback has been classified into positive, neutral, or negative categories, with the percentage of feedback sentiment types presented in the following chart.

 Loading...